 You can use Sustainable Procurement tools when developing your commodity/service strategies.
 You will be required to register on this platform.
 These tools include:

-- The Sustainability Test: used at category/commodity/service level to identify potential scope of benefits;
+• The Sustainability Test:: used at commodity/service level to identify potential scope of benefits

-- Life Cycle Impact Mapping: assesses environmental impacts throughout the life cycle
+• Life Cycle Impact Mapping: assesses economic, social and environmental impacts throughout the life cycle

-- The Flexible Framework Assessment Tool: assess current performance and actions required
+• The Flexible Framework Assessment Tool: self-assess current performance and actions required

 As a matter of good practice, you should have completed the Sustainable Public Procurement Prioritisation Tool (to prioritise Sustainable Procurement aims) at a category or organisation level prior to working on your commodity/service strategy.
 If you are unsure, please speak to your manager to ask if this has been done.